 How To Make Swiss Meringue

-- Set up a double-boiler: This means to fill a pot with some water at the bottom to create a steam bath to slowly cook whatever is in the bowl on top.
-I use the bowl for my electric mixer and set it on top of a small pot.
-A small pot works best because it only heats the bottom of the bowl and not the sides, which I find useful for preventing any crystalized sugar.
+To cook the egg whites, you will need a double boiler.
+This involves filling a pot with water at the bottom to create a steam bath that will cook the egg whites in the bowl slowly.
+For this, I use the bowl for my electric mixer and place it on top of a small pot.
+A small pot is the best option as it only heats the bottom of the bowl and not the sides, which is useful for preventing any crystallized sugar.

 Soft peaks are when you pick up the whisk attachment and the meringue softly falls down, and eventually falls off the whisk in a heap.
 Medium peaks are when you pick up the whisk and the meringue holds a peak but just barely stays on the whisk without falling.
 And stiff peaks are when you pick up the whisk attachment and the meringue forms a peak that stays in its place.